 Let’s start with the overview of mushrooms to know what they are exactly and how humans use them.

 Get A Grasp On Mushroom – The Mystery Fungi

 A mushroom is a fruiting body of the fungus that you can spot on soil, ground, or other food sources.
 They are neither plants nor animals, which come in many species with various traits.
 As explained above, mushrooms can be edible or toxic, which is the main topic of today.

-Regarding edible mushrooms, as some commercial species use animal-derived products to produce, it raises a concern about whether mushrooms are vegan.
+Regarding edible mushrooms, the practice of using animal-derived products to produce commercial species raises a concern about whether mushrooms are vegan.
 In fact, most of them are ideal for veganism, but some might not (especially commercial ones).

 Many edible mushrooms are good sources of vitamins and other nutrients to nourish your body.
 That’s why many vegans consider them a perfect meat alternative.
 Plus, you should know the differences between fresh and dried mushrooms to choose the right ones for your diet.

 In contrast, you should avoid consuming wild mushrooms if you are unsure which species they are.
-Though the number of deadly mushrooms is not too much, some can lead to serious symptoms.
+Though the number of deadly mushrooms is not too high, some can lead to serious symptoms.

 Besides their culinary uses, some species are perfect sources for making folk medicine, dyeing fibers or wool, fire starters (e.g., tinder fungi), or cleaning contaminated water as mushrooms can decrease bacteria levels.

 Alright!
-Let’s move to the most important part about 27 mushroom varieties that can be amazing additions to your diets and 19 species that you should avoid as they are inedible.
+Let’s move to the most important part about 27 mushroom varieties that can be amazing additions to your diets and 18 inedible species that you should avoid.

 27 Edible Mushroom Varieties For Culinary Purpose